-Ask the Animals
+Ask the Animals (2022), Jaana Erkkilä-Hill

-Jaana Erkkilä-Hill, 2022

-At an animal studies conference in March 2017, I noticed that, although discussions were of the subjects being sentient and cognate, the delivery participants alone.
-The non-humans were being given no opportunity to understand the theories written about them After the conference I began an ongoing performative artwork to address that situation opportunity for them to hear (and I hope to understand) the writings of which they are the subjects.
+At an animal studies conference in March 2017, I noticed that, although discussions were of the subjects being sentient and cognate, the delivery was for the human participants alone.
+The non-humans were being given no opportunity to understand the theories written about them.
+After the conference I began an ongoing performative artwork to address that situation and to provide an opportunity for them to hear (and I hope to understand) the writings of which they are the subjects.
 This sees me regularly reading theories about their own species to the domestic three - dogs, cats and horses.
 Few images exist, as this activity is not for humans.
 This is the only short composite video of stills of reading horse theory to horses that exists.
 This hints at the activity only, which is important to keep as a private and personal encounter between me and the horses.

-Reading Horse Theory to a Horse Angela Bartram, 2023
+Reading Horse Theory to a Horse (2023), Angel Bartram